 Everything's bigger in Texas, but you'll have to see it to believe it.
 People flock to the Lone Star State to experience rodeos up close and personal, sink their teeth into some of the best barbecue in the US, and hop between big cities like Austin and San Antonio and small, historic towns like Nacogdoches, an old Spanish settlement.

 With warm weather, crystal-clear water, unique small towns, diverse cultures, and fascinating colonial histories, there are plenty of reasons to visit the Caribbean.
 While it's hard to get an exact number of nations and territories that are included in the larger Caribbean, most sources list between 25 and 30.
-The majority of these nations and territories are islands, including Cuba, the Dominican Republic, Puerto Rico, Aruba, Barbados, and Jamaica, among many others.
+Including Cuba, the Dominican Republic, Puerto Rico, Aruba, Barbados, and Jamaica, among many others.

 When in France, embrace la vie francaise and take your time to enjoy each day.
 For some, that means spending a quiet hour people-watching with a cafe au lait and a croissant from a Paris cafe, for others it could be a leisurely day spent tasting wines in the countries famous Bordeaux region.
 France is more than just spectacular food and casual elegance—you'll also find beautiful nature, picturesque small towns, and a captivating history.